 As you consider building your own minimum viable product, let this simple rule suffice: remove any feature, process, or effort that does not contribute directly to the learning you seek. – Eric Ries

 The lean startup way includes building a minimum viable product and avoiding overspending on things that do not necessarily improve the product.

 For instance, if your startup has overspent on furniture, a nice office, etc, then it is no wonder you are losing money.

-Successful startups are cash conservative.
+Successful startups are cash-conservative.
 They spend only when they need to and mostly to improve the product.
-Additionally, they ensure the minimum viable product is validated and has clients before ramping up on efforts to improve it further.
+Additionally, they ensure the minimum viable product is validated and has clients before ramping up efforts to improve it further.
 Curb your startup’s spending on irrelevant things and follow the lean startup methodology to break even and grow your company.

 9. Be More Transparent

 The single most important ingredient in the recipe for success is transparency because transparency builds trust. – Denise Morrison